Kfmoi/PiratenBoardGame/logbook.md

 --> "Made progress on features and started thinking about how I will implement" Jan 11th, 2023 --> Worked on multiple features
 --> Fixed the backlog
+Jan 12th, 2023 --> Made progress on the code
+--> Some problems with the understanding of the game, especially the points system --> Completed most of the features and started working on the report